GiulianoPalazzi/giulianopalazzi.github.io/resources/used_this_website.md

 ## Thing I want to add on

+### Big things
 * Zettlekasten notes database
 * Start blogging
 * Projects area when I eventually start making them
-	* this will then lead me to make a CV/resume page
+	* This will then lead me to make a CV/resume page
+* Checkout "To consider adding" section and see if anything can be integrated
+	* Integrate search
+	* Get some nicer css

+### Small features
 * File and Code line counter of this site on the main page
-* Checkout "To consider adding" section and see if anything can be integrated
-	* integrate search
-	* get some nicer css
-* scollbar on toc if it is long
+* Scollbar on toc if it is long
+	* Style scrollbar
-* dynamic autoscrolling toc
+* Dynamic autoscrolling toc
+* Copy how XahLee displays codeblocks
+	* Add code highlighting

 ## Thing completed from the above list

-* Fix blog posts theme
+1. Fix blog posts theme